shanhai-repository/createrepo_go/README.md

 ## Usage

-You can use the Go binary to create RPM metadata repositories.
+Download the latest release artifact from [Releases](https://github.com/shanhai-repository/createrepo_go/releases) page, then use the Go binary `createrepo_go` to create RPM metadata repositories.

 Currently, it supports only a few flags and is not as feature-rich as [createrepo_c](https://github.com/rpm-software-management/createrepo_c).